namwkim/2017/policies.md

 **Collaboration Policy**

-You can collaborate with upto two additional people on long-format homework.
+You can collaborate with up-to two additional people on any homework, as long as you write your own homework and mention your collaborators on it.

 **Quoting Sources**